BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 **Hint**: remember that numeric values in Java do not include the commas; these are only there for your reading convenience!

+## Part 0: Getting Started
+Create a new NetBeans project, but select a Maven project instead of a Gradle project for this one (some installations do not support the unit test framework in Gradle).
+Right click on your package name under the project Source Packages, and click `New` and then `New Class`.
+Call the class `Main` and click OK to get started.

 ## Part 1: Soliciting User Input (15% of the Implementation Grade)

 In `main()`, complete an input prompt asking the user to input an integer representing the number of kids who need assistance (this is by far the quicker part).
 You will pass these values to your `computeAssitance` function, and print the resulting financial assistance returned by `computeAssistance`.
 Here is a [guide](https://www.w3schools.com/java/java_user_input.asp) on reading user input - consider the `nextDouble()` function which will read a number from the user keyboard and return a `double` variable for you to use, and the `nextInt()` function which returns an `int`.
 For example: